NoahBao/FaCE-tools/README.md

-# hdf5-scan-converter
+# FaCE Tools

-Tool for converting HDF5 point cloud files into OBJ files.
+Various tools for obtaining inputs for FaCE and evaluating its outputs.

 ## Setup